Recommended login sequence

 - If the user had previously enrolled their personal e-mail address, send a PIN to that address, on the assumption that the user has e-mail access on their phone.

-- Users may be prompted to select one of several 2FA options, or one of several alternatives for the same option (e.g., send a PIN via SMS to one of multiple mobile numbers or e-mail addresses).
+- Users may be prompted to select one of several 2FA options or one of several alternatives for the same option (e.g., send a PIN via SMS to one of multiple mobile numbers or e-mail addresses).

 - Finally, depending on whether the user remembers his password, prompt the user to enter it or answer a series of security questions.
+Using a second, "knowledge" factor reduces the risk of compromised authentication due to lost or stolen phones or hardware tokens.

 Hitachi ID Systems ships mobile apps for Android and iOS, where the communication path between an on-premises (non-Internet-reachable) identity and access management (IAM) system and a smart phone attached to the public Internet is brokered by a cloud-hosted proxy.
 The main purpose of these mobile apps is to address the connectivity problem, where the phone is outside the "corporate" network but the IAM system is inside and no connection originating at the phone can terminate at the IAM system, because of NAT, firewalls, absence of a VPN and absence of a reverse web proxy.